4d/docs/docs/API/entityClass.md

 #### Description

-The `.isNew()` function <!-- REF #entityClass.isNew().Summary --> returns True if the entity to which it is applied has just been created and has not yet been saved in the datastore<!-- END REF -->.
+The `.isNew()` function <!-- REF #EntityClass.isNew().Summary --> returns True if the entity to which it is applied has just been created and has not yet been saved in the datastore<!-- END REF -->.
 Otherwise, it returns False.

 #### Example